learn-co-curriculum/dsc-time-series-section-intro/README.md

 ### Managing Time Series Data Lab

 After the (fairly comprehensive) introductory lesson above, it's your chance to get some experience working with time series data.
-You're going to import some data omn atmospheric CO2 levels and get some experience loading the data, slicing it, changing the granularity and performing some basic data cleaning operations on it.
+You're going to import some data on atmospheric CO2 levels and get some experience loading the data, slicing it, changing the granularity and performing some basic data cleaning operations on it.

 ### Visualizing Time Series Data Lab

-Next up, working we with the minimum daily temperature from Melbourne again, you'll get a chance to explore the structure of the time series using line plots, understanding and describing the distribution of the observations using histograms and density plots, and measuring the change in distrbution over intervals using box and whisker plots and heat map plots.
+Next up, working we with the minimum daily temperature from Melbourne again, you'll get a chance to explore the structure of the time series using line plots, understanding and describing the distribution of the observations using histograms and density plots, and measuring the change in distribution over intervals using box and whisker plots and heat map plots.

 ### Types of Trends